atomisthq/docs/docs/developer/build.md

 The build goal does a couple things:

 * Invoke a builder that builds your project
-* Link the built artifact
+* Link the built artifact, associating it to the commit

 Configuring the `BuildGoal` looks like this